Indiana Jones and the Emperor's Tomb: Plot

-In the jungles of British Ceylon, Indiana Jones searches for the idol of Kouru Watu.
+In 1935 in the jungles of British Ceylon, Indiana Jones searches for the idol of Kouru Watu.
 After retrieving the idol, Jones meets a Nazi agent named Albrecht Von Beck who also seeks it.
-Jones defeats Von Beck's paid South African ivory hunters and takes his leave while Von Beck is attacked by a giant albino crocodile.
-Back at school in New York City, Chinese official Marshall Kai Ti Chan and his female assistant Mei Ying inform Jones of the "Heart of the Dragon", a black pearl buried with the first Emperor of China, Qin Shi Huangdi.
+Jones defeats Von Beck's paid South African ivory hunters and escapes while Von Beck is attacked by a giant, albino crocodile.
+Back at school in New York City, Chinese official Marshall Kai Ti-chan and his female assistant Mei-Ying inform Jones of the "Heart of the Dragon," a black pearl buried with the first Emperor of China, Qin Shi Huangdi.
 The Heart is said to grant the wielder immense magical power, and Kai wants Jones to retrieve it before it falls into the wrong hands.
-Mei Ying breaks open the Ceylon idol to find the first piece of the "Mirror of Dreams" inside it, an artifact that will help navigate through the Emperor's Tomb and reveal the entrance to Huangdi's crypt.
+Mei-Ying breaks open the Ceylon idol to find the first piece of the "Mirror of Dreams" inside, an artifact that will help navigate through the Emperor's Tomb and reveal the entrance to Huangdi's crypt.

 Jones flies to the Prague Castle to acquire the second piece of the Mirror, encountering a large number of Gestapo agents.
-After solving a series of diverse puzzles and battling a superhuman test subject, he obtains the second piece, before he is knocked unconscious by Von Beck, who had survived the crocodile attack (albeit hideously scarred and blind in his right eye).
+After solving a series of diverse puzzles and battling a superhuman test-subject, he obtains the second piece before he is knocked unconscious by Von Beck, who had survived the crocodile attack (albeit hideously scarred and blind in his right eye).
 Von Beck then takes the two Mirror pieces and orders his subordinates to transport Jones to Istanbul where Von Beck intends to interrogate him.
-Jones wakes up in a prison cell where Mei Ying appears and frees him.
+Jones wakes up in a prison cell where Mei-Ying appears and frees him.
 He is surprised to find that the Nazis, below Istanbul, have uncovered the ruins of Belisarius' sunken city in search for the final piece of the Mirror.
 Jones makes his way into the ruins and eventually falls into a sunken amphitheatre where he battles the Kraken guarding the final piece.
-After defeating the beast, Mei Ying reappears and tells him that Kai is actually the leader of the Black Dragon Triad, the most powerful crime organization in China.
+After defeating the beast, Mei-Ying reappears and tells him that Kai is actually the leader of the Black Dragon Triad, the most-powerful crime organization in China.
 Kai had formed an alliance with the Nazis to find the Heart of the Dragon, but when Jones unwittingly secured the first piece of the Mirror, Kai decided to betray the Nazis in order to get the Heart for himself.
-Mei Ying teams up with Jones, both unaware that Kai's bodyguards have been listening in on their conversation.
+Mei-Ying teams up with Jones, both unaware that Kai's bodyguards have been listening in on their conversation.